basp/kay/README.md

 2 * (3 + 4) <- top
 ```

-So now that we are sure we can use this crazy symbol name we can push the body:
+So now that we are sure we can use this insane symbol name we can push the body:
 ```
 kay> [4 3 + 2 *].          // 2